-- · shall not be zero for any capacity type or product; - · are not to be used for the purposes of managing revenue recovery; - shall be calculated on an ex-ante basis ahead of the applicable year.
+- Multipliers shall not be zero for any capacity type or product. - • - Multipliers are not proposed to be used for the purposes of managing revenue recovery; - - Multipliers shall be calculated on an ex-ante basis ahead of the applicable year.

-- for the period commencing 1st October 2019 until 30th September 2020 (inclusive) the multiplier applied to the reference prices for all Entry Point and Exit Points in order to determine the reserve price will be 1. - for the period commencing 1st October 2020 onwards, the applicable multipliers for a given gas year will be subject to an annual consultation.
-Once approved [method to be determined] they will be published alongside the reserve prices in the [charging statement].
+- for the period commencing 1st October 2019 until 30th September 2020 (inclusive) -the multiplier applied to the reference prices for all Entry Point and Exit Points in order to determine the reserve price will have a multiplier of be [1]. - It is proposed that for the period commencing Beyond 30th September1st -October 20200 onwards, it is proposed that Tthe applicable multipliers for a given gas year will be subject to an annual -consulted ation on each year (refer to Why Change? paragraph 3.12).
+Once approved [method to be approved determined] they will be published alongside the reserve prices in the [charging statement].